Where did you do your undergraduate studies and what was your major?

 You won best Master's poster at this year's Public Health Research Day.
 Congratulations!
 Tell us about your project and that experience.

 Thank you!
 Under Dr. Eaton’s guidance, I was able to first author the manuscript “The Association of Vitamin K Deficiencies and Accelerated Knee Osteoarthritis.”
 We examined the prospective association of vitamin K with radiographic progression of knee osteoarthritis.
 We hypothesized that low Vitamin K would be associated with accelerated knee OA progression and high Vitamin K levels would be associated with protection.
 A generalized linear mixed model was used to examine the association of vitamin K and change in joint space width, and a Cox proportional hazards model was used to examine joint space narrowing progression from baseline.
 We observed an inverse adjusted relationship between vitamin K intake and change in joint space width.
 Additionally, we found an increase in joint space narrowing progression with decreasing levels of vitamin K. So eat those leafy greens!
 This experience was unlike any other.
 I was able to learn from Dr. Eaton, statisticians, and my courses in order to put this project together.
 This award has been such an honor and I am very humbled to have received it.

 What are your goals for after graduation?

-After graduation, I plan on matriculating into medical school in the class of 2022.
+After graduation, I plan on matriculating into medical school.
 Through research, training, and service, I hope to combat health disparities in marginalized communities by enabling patients to receive the most accurate and up to date patient-centered care.
 It is my calling to continue contributing to the well-being of society, which has given so much to me.
 I believe my experiences with the MPH program, curiosity, and passion will serve me well as a medical student and later as a physician who will serve, help heal, and transform healthcare.